-Insecurity and obsession these are the two factors associated with all different types of eating disorders.
-The cause of all different kinds of eating disorders is psychological but the effect is adverse nutritional condition.
+Insecurity and obsession are the two factors associated with all different types of eating disorders.
+The cause of all different kinds of eating disorders is psychological but the effect is adverse nutritional conditions.
 In human society, man is physically powerful and selects the women of their choice where ‘looks’ get the priority.

 In such a scenario girls are mostly dependent on the male partner’s earning.
 From the girl’s point of view, the better looking you are the possibility of getting a better partner or getting the continued attention of the partner is more.
 This view leads them frequently in front of the mirror and this is how obsession sets in.

 There are other reasons for this ‘obsession for appearance’ where both men and women are equally vulnerable but this is the main reason why girls are more prone to suffering from eating disorders than men.
-If girls can be made independent and can understand the strength of other qualities she might have, maybe the problem will be easier to solve.
+If girls can be made independent and can understand the strength of other qualities they might have, maybe the problem will be easier to solve.

 Eating disorders can affect women of various ages because of various reasons.
 Kasturi says:

 Eating Disorders depend on the aetiology of the specific disorder.
 If it is due to the attention of the opposite sex, it starts around puberty, if the person is overweight and marriage proposals are not maturing, eating disorders may take place then.

 These days due to TV and other media, the younger generation goes through early maturity and they become conscious about their bodies earlier than before.
 These result in earlier precipitation of disorders even in children.